 The empirical analysis of this paper also considered the dividend paid during the previous year as the important determinant of current corporate dividend payments.
-The results presented in Table 7 show that the previous year's dividend payout has a positive and significant relationship with the current dividend payout.
-This relationship is consistent with the dividend-smoothing hypothesis pioneered by Lintner (1956) and implies that companies increase their dividend payout ratios, referring to previous dividends as a benchmark, and are reluctant to reduce them when they forecast a sustainable future cash flow growth.
+The results presented in Table 3 show that the previous year's dividend payout has a positive and significant relationship with the current dividend payout.
+This relationship is consistent with dividend smoothing hypothesis pioneered by Lintner (1956) and implies that companies increase their dividend payout ratios referring to previous dividends as a benchmark and are reluctant to reduce them when they forecasted a sustainable future cash flow growth.

-Apart from the internal factors, there are also external factors that affect the earning distribution of the firm-among which are inflation and GDP.
-Table 5 shows a negative significant relationship between dividend payout and GDP, indicating that the higher the GDP per capita, the lower the dividend payout.
+Apart from the internal factors, there are also external factors which affect the earning distribution of the firm, and among which are inflation and GDP.
+Table 5 shows a positive significant relationship between dividend payout and GDP, indicating that the higher the GDP per capita, the lower the dividend payout.
 This implies that in a country where GDP is high, shareholders are less likely to consider or expect dividend payments.
-During high GDP levels, the economic environment is potentially conducive for investing; therefore, reinvesting the corporate profit is relatively a wise decision than distributing it back to owners as dividend.
+During high GDP levels, the economic environment is potentially conducive for investing, and therefore reinvesting the corporate profit is relatively a wise decision than distributing it back to owners as dividend.

-Table 7 also shows insignificant positive relationship between inflation and dividend payout.
+Table 5 also shows insignificant positive relationship between inflation and dividend payout.
 This result is contrary to the expectation that there is a negative relationship between inflation and payout policy.
-Overall, the paper reveals that factors affecting the corporate dividend decisions of firms listed in the Dar es Salaam Stock Exchange do follow similar patterns to those in more developed economies.
+Overall, the paper reveals that factors affecting the corporate dividend decisions of firms listed in DSE do follow similar patterns to those in more developed economies.